hzzg0727/Metasurface-Design/README.md

 Fundamental metasurface design workflows realized with Python (notebook) based on Lumerical FDTD API.
 Code for paper [Fundamentals to frontiers of metasurface for flat optics: a multifaceted tutorial]().  <!-- NOTE -->

+**Important notes**

+*The paper is still not published.*

+*Until now, only the notebook [ComputerGeneratedHologram.ipynb](/notebook/ComputerGeneratedHologram.ipynb) is completed.*

+*Other notebooks will be completed and released before the publication of our paper.*

 A major advantage of the design demos we provide is that the entire metasurface design and analysis process can be carried out within the Python environment, offering a highly efficient, flexible, convenient, and automated workflow.